(updated on 26/02/2020)

 3. Shrinking Ice Sheets

 A drastic rise in global temperature is also warming the ocean which in turn triggers the loss of ice mass of our Planet.
-They are shrinking faster than ever before.
+They are shrinking faster than ever before due to climate change.

 Data from NASA’s ‘Gravity Recovery and Climate Experiment‘ shows Antarctica has lost about 127 billion tons of ice per year between 1993 and 2016 while Greenland has lost an average of 236 billion tons of ice per year during the same time period.
 The loss of Antarctica ice mass has tripled in the last decade.